pjenvey/path-pep/pep-0NNN.rst

 file system path whether it actually represents a path or not.

-To help elevate the representation of file system paths from their representation as strings and bytes to a more appropriate object representation, the pathlib module [#pathlib]_ was provisionally introduced in Python 3.4 through PEP 428.
+To help elevate the representation of file system paths from their representation as strings and bytes to a richer object representation, the pathlib module [#pathlib]_ was provisionally introduced in Python 3.4 through PEP 428.
 While considered by some as an improvement over strings and bytes for file system paths, it has suffered from a lack of adoption.
 Typically the key issue listed for the low adoption rate has been the lack of support in the standard library.
 This lack of support required users of pathlib to manually convert path objects to strings by calling ``str(path)`` which many found error-prone.

 One issue in converting path objects to strings comes from the fact that the only generic way to get a string representation of